Knowit-Experience-MarTech/ga4-documentation-administration-solution/README.md

 | GTM Setup & Comment | If you are using GTM/sGTM, add relevant information here.
 Ex. name of the Tag in GTM/sGTM. |

 ### Image Documentation
 Sometimes words can't describe the Event good enough, and you need image(s)/illustration(s) to document the Event.
-Where to store those images is up to you, but if you are going to export the documentation to [**Looker Studio**](Looker-Studio) via [**BigQuery**](BigQuery), images needs to be publicly available.
+Where to store those images is up to you, but if you are going to export the documentation to [**Looker Studio**](Looker-Studio), images needs to be publicly available.

 #### Google Drive
 If you are storing the images in **Google Drive**, store them in a folder with the settings **Anyone on the Internet with the link can view**.
 * Select the image you want to add to the documentation, and click **Share**, and **Copy link**, and add that link to **URL to Image(s)** cell.
- * Since Google Drive image URL's doesn't work in Looker Studio, URLs will automatically be rewritten before stored in BigQuery.
+ * Since Google Drive image URL's doesn't work in Looker Studio, URLs will automatically be rewritten to a usable format before they are stored.
  * Separate several image URLs with new line (line break).
 Alt or Ctrl + Enter (Windows) or Cmd + Enter (Mac).

 ## Parameters